 Activities under this project include training of additional CPST's and provides funding for training equipment, training materials, travel, per diem, lodging, and other related costs.
 CPST's participate in publicized inspection clinics, and this project also provides for the necessary supplies and equipment to carry out the clinics.
-Purchase of safety seats for the clinics and loaner programs at the fitting stations will be funded.
+Purchase of safety seats for the clinics, and loaner programs at the fitting stations and community programs will be funded.
+Maintenance for the vehicle needed to carry equipment (seats) for clinics or distribution, will be funded.